Financial Mathematics Programs Overview

 - Graduate Certificate in Securitization

 We offer four program options for Financial Mathematics.
 Earn a Master of Science in Financial Mathematics online or earn one of our three financial engineering certificates online—Graduate Certificate in Financial Risk Management, Graduate Certificate in Quantitative Portfolio Management or Graduate Certificate in Securitization.

 Financial Mathematics Courses

-Get details about course requirements, prerequisites, and electives offered within the program.
+Get details about course requirements, prerequisites, and electives offered within for the master’s degree in financial mathematics and certificate programs.
 All courses are taught by subject-matter experts who are executing the technologies and techniques they teach.
 For exact dates, times, locations, fees, and instructors, please refer to the course schedule published each term.

 Find out when registration opens, classes start, transcript deadlines and more.
 Applications are accepted year-round, so you can apply any time.